Stick to the structure: Creating a high performance team

-One thing we see far too often inside of the corporate teams is they do not have the right structures setup in order for the team to connect and build trust.
+One thing we see far too often inside of the corporate teams is they don’t have the setup of the right structure in order for the team to connect and build trust.
 Open and honest dialogue internally is what we call “Real talk“, and without this, it’s hard to build an agile team structure.

-1. My team take too long to make decisions and productivity is suffering,
+1. My team takes too long to make decisions and productivity is suffering,

 2. There is not enough collaboration occurring.

-Now these decision-making actions, as a team, are really important, and collaboration is obviously important.
+Now, these decision-making actions, as a team, are really important, and collaboration is obviously important.
 But what is required here is trust.
-We know that strong interpersonal relationships are required for these two things to occur, which is derived in the foundation of trust.
+We know that strong interpersonal relationships are required for these two things to occur, which is derived from the foundation of trust.
 Leaders do not give their players enough time to build those relationships in order to speak openly and honestly.

 Team building requires an all-hands-on-deck approach and must be done within the team and not undertaken by someone outside the organisation.
 As a leader, your behaviors under pressure will define you, so if you’re planning to overhaul your team structure, consider the following tips:

 Think of the how instead of the why.
 Reorient your strategic planning to think about how you’ll solve the problems you’re experiencing.
 Too often companies focus on revenue projects or other forecasts, instead of building a great product that solves the difficulties customers or clients are facing.